-Set your Key Performance Indicators, make them recession-proof SMART KPIs, and align your objectives using the RACE planning model for a recession-busting digital marketing strategy
+Set your Key Performance Indicators, make them SMART KPIs, and align your objectives using the RACE Framework for a winning marketing strategy

 Digital Marketing KPIs or Key Performance Indicators are quantifiable goals that help you to track and measure success.
 In a changing marketing landscape, such as today in the era of digital disruption, it's more important ever to plan your short-term and long-term KPIs.